DeanKW/IntroMachineLearning/module1_foundations/ISLP_ch2_summary.md

 * $\hat f(x_i)$ - predicted value
 * $n$ - number of data points

-MSE is computed using the training data, but we don't really care about how well it does on training data!
-Far more interested in how it predicts new, unseen data!
+If MSE were computed using the training data, we would fit our training points as closely as possible and would surely overfit, so we don't really care how $\text{MSE}_{\text{train}}$ does!
+We are far more interested in how our model predicts new, unseen data!
 So what we want to do is split our test data and training data and test them separately!

 **Test error is what we really care about, not the training error**